 GTA Tourism Center on Darjeeling Mall Road no longer offers the tour, but they can provide information about Bijanbari and how to reach.

-In case you like to stay overnight at Bijanbari, there is a nice budget homestay at Lamagaon (about 11kms from Bijanbari) known as Lamagaon Homestay.
+There is a nice budget homestay at Lamagaon (about 11kms from Bijanbari).
 It's on the hills and at a higher altitude (5,200ft).
 Rooms are well furnished and the property has beautiful flower gardens and even small animals like rabbits.
 Food is good and homemade.
 Fresh homemade breads, mangoes (in season), fruit juices, Nepali thali (platter) are some of the highlights.

 They grow several types of fruits and vegetables in their gardens including oranges, squash etc. Non-vegetarian food is also served including chicken and even freshly caught fish.
 You can also try barbecue in village style by roasting your meat on log fire.
 The homestay organizes treks, bird watching, fishing, local sightseeing etc.